Master System Design

 Your Path Forward

-This course gives you the pattern recognition and architectural decision-making framework that makes you valuable from day one.
-Learn the seven building blocks that power every system, so you can contribute to architectural discussions immediately—not years from now.
+This course gives you the pattern recognition and architectural decision-making framework that makes you effective immediately.
+Learn the seven building blocks that power every system, so you can contribute to architectural discussions—not in years, but in weeks.

 These 7 building blocks compose Instagram, Netflix, Uber, Gmail, and every other system you've ever used